Michael-Williams49/movie-recs/docs/Tasks.md

 #### Functionality

 - Main loop: Offers the following commands to the user:
+  - Search for available movies.
   - Add custom rating for a movie.
-  - Change rating for a movie.
   - Remove rating for a movie.
   - Clear all ratings.
   - Set recommendation rating range.
   - Set number of recommendations to display.
   - Display the user's current ratings.
   - Display recommendation.
+  - Export user ratings to file.
+  - Import user ratings from file.
 - Display recommendation command
   - Constructs a dictionary (movie_id: user_rating) based on user input.
   - Calls the predict method from the Joint Distribution Learning and Rating Inference stage with the constructed dictionary and the user-set rating range.